eracoding/entire-software-service/modern_web_development/chapter1.md

 - Data - access to data stores and other services
 - Model - data definitions shared by all layers
 - Web client - web browser or other HTTP client-side software

+The layers talk to one another via APIs.

+- The *Web layer* is one that users see, via *client* applications and APIs.
+We are talking about a RESTful web interface, with URLs, and JSON-encoded requests and responses.

+- The *Service layer* contains the actual details of whatever the website provides.
+It imports Data modules to access databases and external services but should not know the details.

+- The *Data layer* provides the Service layer access to data, through files or client calls to other services.

+- The *Model box* isn't an actual layer but a source of data definitions shared by the layers.
+FastAPI's inclusion of Pydantic enables the definition of data structures with many useful features.

+Why do we need to separate layers?:
+- If you dont separate the layers, expect a hallowed web meme: Now you have two problems
+- Once the layers are mixed, later separation will be very difficult
+- You'll need to know two or more specialties to understand and write tests if code logic gets muddled.

+Data formats flowing through the arrows are:
+- Client <-> Web: RESTful HTTP with JSON
+- Web <-> Service: Models
+- Service <-> Data: Models
+- Data <-> Databases and services: Specific APIs

+# Data
+The web has ofthen been used as a frontend to relational databases, although many other ways of storing and accessing data have evolved, such as NoSQL or NewSQL databases.

+But beyond databases, machine learning (Ml) or deep learning - is fundamentally remaking the technology landscape.
+The development of large models requires lots of messing with data, which has traditionally been called **extract, transform, load (ETL)**.

+# Review
+The web uses many APIs, but especially RESTful ones.
+Asynchronous calls allow better concurrency, which speeds up the overall process.
+Web service applications are often large enough to divide into layers.
+Data has become a major area in its own right.